corrieriluca/JSON-Messenger-Parser/README.md

-# JSON-messenger-exporter
+# JSON to HTML Messenger Parser

-Python script which exports Facebook Messenger JSON files into a readable HTML file
+## Work in Progress !